c0d3sh3lf/utilities/README.md

 # utilities
 Small utilities for formatting

+* api_header_check.py - Checks for necessary headers in OpenAPI implementation using server response stored in the file
 * csv_rule_parser.py - Filters Ruleset based on IP addresses for F5 firewalls
 * ip_zero_remover.py - Removes prefixed 0 in IP address formats
 * ms17_010_checker.py - Checks for vulnerable systems on given ranges for MS17-010.
 Requires responder to be installed on the system